5t3ph/meow-vs-bowwow/README.md

-# 😺 Meow vs. BowWow 🐶

-> An example of essential and suggested Eleventy (11ty) features for creating a community-driven site.
+# 🌍🤖 Planet Stacks 🤖🌍

+> A community-driven site with tech stacks for all sorts of curious and wonderful things.

-Created by Stephanie Eckles ([@5t3ph](https://twitter.com/5t3ph))
+Created by Juan Carlos Asensio ([@toysoldier182](https://twitter.com/toysoldier182)), inspired by the ever-amazing Stephanie Eckles ([@St3ph](https://twitter.com/st3ph))

-## Add Your Dog or Cat
+## Add Your Stack

-To submit your pet, create pull request with that includes a new `.json` file named after your pet in the appropriate directory, either `cats` or `dogs`:
+To submit your stack, create pull request with that includes a new `.json` file named after your stack in the appropriate directory `src/_data/stacks`:

 ```
 src/
-  pets/
-    cats/
-    dogs/
+  _data_/
+    stacks/
 ```

 The `json` file contents should follow the schema below.
 You must provide a full URL to the photo of your pet as image uploads will not be accepted.